textanalyticsman/extractnetworksfromtext/README.md

  1. First of all, these are the components needed to run this.

 	 - [ ] Ubuntu 16.04.5 LTS, the OS where FreeLing is installed
+	 - [ ] SWIG, used to connect Java with FreeLing as this is an engine writen in C++
 	 - [ ] FreeLing 4.0, the engine used to solve problems such as NER and NEC
 	 - [ ] MySQL, the database where data is persisted
 	 - [ ] MySQL Workbeanch, software used to design the database